Free Church Budgeting Template and Guide

 Because churches are nonprofit organizations and don’t generate as much income as businesses, every cent counts.

 But church budgeting and financial planning can be complex.
-This guide is designed to explain the purpose and value of a church budget and help you create a budget specifically for your church and ensure that your church finances are properly run and maintained.
+This guide is designed to explain the purpose and value of a church budget, help you create a budget specifically for your church and ensure that your church finances are properly run and maintained.

 Thinking about creating a holistic budget for your church?
 Read on for more information on how to create a church budget and a few tips to boost your revenue.